How to Wax

 Use a lamb's wool applicator, synthetic wax applicator or sponge mop to apply.

-Apply in thin even coats in one direction.
+Apply in thin even coats.
 Work out pinholes and puddles.

-We recommend 2 thin coats for the first application, and then single coats as needed for maintenance.
+We recommend that you initially apply 2 thin coats for typical residential and 4 coats for homes with dogs and heavy commercial use areas.
+Then apply single coats as needed for maintenance.

 Usually lasts several months before showing scuffing or dulling, but when it does start to scuff or dull, just clean, allow to dry, and reapply a fresh coat of Top Shield Wax.